-1. The Director of the Idaho Department of Commerce provides the EAC with their recommendation for approval of a TRI application.
+1. The Director of the Idaho Department of Commerce provides the EAC with the Director's recommendation for approval of a TRI application.

 The Director's recommendation includes the proposed credit percentage and term length of the credit.
-The Directors executive summary package is provided to the EAC to assist in their evaluation of the project.
+The Director's executive summary package is provided to the EAC to assist in their evaluation of the project.
 The package includes all the information tested in Procedure 1, as well as financial and credit information on the Applicant, an executive summary and the Departments internal evaluation of the impacts of the project on the economy of the State of Idaho.

-2. The TRI staff at the Department of Commerce hold weekly meeting to evaluate the current/ongoing applications.
+2. The TRI staff at the Department of Commerce hold weekly meetings to evaluate the current/ongoing applications.

-The staff meetings are attended by key members of the TRI team including, the Director, Chief Operating Officer, Business Attraction Manager, Business Attraction Specialists, Grants & Contracts Manager, and Business Attraction Analyst.
+The staff meetings are attended by key members of the TRI team including, the Director, Business Development & Operations Administrator, Business Attraction Manager, Business Attraction Specialists, Research Analyst, Grants & Contracts Analyst, Business Retention & Expansion Manager, and Grants & Contracts Manager.
 Items such as project scoring, economic impact models, company financial information and projected return on reimbursement are reviewed.
-For approximately the first six months of the program, the meetings were also attended by the Department's assigned Deputy Attorney General.
+For approximately the first six months of the program, and from time to time as needed, the meetings were also attended by the Department's assigned Deputy Attorney General.